The Multi View icon. To display more than one image at a time in the Viewer, ensure the Multi View icon is selected (orange-colored).

-Processed icon.
-An orange cog icon will appear in a thumbnail while the file is being processed.
-The icon will turn white once the processing is complete.
+Exporting icon.
+An orange cog icon will appear in a thumbnail while the file is being exported.
+The icon will turn grey once the exporting is complete.

 Appearance Warning icon.
 An exclamation mark signifies that there may be a problem with the appearance of an image.
 This can be caused when an image is rendered using settings from a later version of Capture One.

 Read Only icon.
 A crossed-over pencil will appear in the bottom-right corner of an image if a file is unsupported or if you don’t have the access rights to edit a file.
 You might see this read-only icon if you try to edit image files located on a camera or an external disk that is not connected.

 NOTE: JPEG files will have a read-only icon if the Enable JPEG Editing option is unchecked.

 Variant Group icon.
 Collapse or expand a Variant group if you have a number of variants for a certain image.
 Click on the small icon in the top-left corner of a thumbnail.

 Variant Number icon.
 This icon is located at the top-right corner of a thumbnail.
 The number in the icon signifies the ordinal number of a variant in a variant group.